 (affiliate links marked with *)

 I feel like I’ve finally hit that sweet spot of zero waste living.
-More bulk offerings are cropping up around London (I even found organic dried pasta sold loose this week!) meaning it’s easier to find things without packaging, I’ve reduced our waste down to a few food scraps and I have FINALLY MANAGED TO MAKE A DIY DISHWASHER POWDER THAT ACTUALLY WORKS FOR ONCE! (insert godly music)
+More bulk offerings are cropping up around London (I even found organic dried pasta sold loose this week!) meaning it’s easier to find things without packaging, I’ve reduced our waste down to a few food scraps and I have FINALLY MANAGED TO MAKE A DIY DISHWASHER POWDER THAT ACTUALLY WORKS FOR ONCE! (insert godly music).

 You know the struggle has been real if you’ve followed this blog or my YouTube channel for any length of time.
 I couldn’t find any dishwasher tablets, especially eco friendlier ones that didn’t come wrapped in plastic.
 Homemade dishwasher tablets were a massive fail as finding washing soda/soda crystals anywhere without plastic is pretty tricky here in the UK.
 No Arm & Hammer Washing Soda in a box for us!
+And I think the guy at Drik Pak who sell them in large plastic bags was getting tired of my constant email requests for a change of packaging.

-But, recently, I found a soda crystals aka washing soda option that comes packaged in a cardboard box* instead of a plastic bag, with a small metal spout that can be easily removed.
+Then, I found a soda crystals aka washing soda option that comes packaged in a cardboard box* instead of a plastic bag, with a small metal spout that can be easily removed.
 Both parts can be recycled.
 I decided to give some DIY recipes another go, starting with DIY dishwasher detergent.
 And with it being Plastic Free July, what better time to start.
 Could this be third PFJ time lucky?

 I ordered a couple of boxes of Soda Crystals by Ecodoo from BigGreenSmile.com* and followed up with an email requesting no plastic packaging to which they replied confirming there would be none.

 The soda crystals arrived in a repurposed brown cardboard box with brown paper tape and inside they were wrapped with a compostable food waste bag made from potato starch.
 My mother-in-law uses these for her food waste collection so I set it to one side to take to her.
 Better than plastic, but would have preferred a brown paper bag.
 I’m not a fan of compostable starch bags.
-I’ll make sure I request that next time instead!
+I’ll make sure I request that next time instead.

 DISHWASHER POWDER RECIPE